HugoDaniel/hugodaniel.com/content/posts/2021-01-28-the-life-of-a-web-component-as-var.md

 +++

 JavaScript(JS) allows object classes to be anonymous.
-No need to bind your class to an identifier.
-Just write `class { ... },` and it is good to go.
+No need to name them and bind your class to an identifier.
+Instead of `class MyClass { ... }` write `class { ... },` and it will be created without a name.

-Prefix a regular <abbr title="JavaScript">JS</abbr> object `{ ... }` with `class` and have an anonymous class defined.
+Likewise prefix a regular <abbr title="JavaScript">JS</abbr> object `{ ... }` with `class` and have an anonymous class defined.

 ![Three HTML5 badges in a row inside angle brackets like an html tag name.
 The first one has the normal orientation.
 The second one is upside down.
 The third one has a random orientation.](/images/HTML5_badge_tag.png "Let those tags roll!")

-Nothing special here, they are in fact normal <abbr title="JavaScript">JS</abbr> objects.
+Nothing special here, classes are in fact normal <abbr title="JavaScript">JS</abbr> objects.
 The big extra is that anonymous classes, just like normal classes, can use the <abbr title="JavaScript">JS</abbr> `extends` syntax to easily carry other objects and acumulate them.

 ```javascript
 class SomeContext {